mtruesda/FileManager/README.md

 ### gui.py

 This will be where the gui class is built.
 I'm considering building the class using tkinter and maybe making an attempt using another module like Kivy.
 The front end items will be contained here.

+### FileManagement.py

+this file just contains the backend code involved with determining the os and pulling up the file using the default application of the machine.

 ### pydot_graph_util.py